 - nasal congestion or runny nose that can’t be controlled

 - a known exposure to an illness, such as the flu or COVID-19

 The best defense is a strong offense, and that’s why vaccinations are the best way to protect you, your children and others from illness.
 Check in with your child’s health care provider and make sure your child is up to date on all their immunizations or ask for the vaccination schedule.

-“It’s important to stay up to date on all immunizations, including meningitis, tetanus, measles, flu shot and COVID-19 vaccine, if eligible,” Dr. Fels said.
+“It’s important to stay up to date on all immunizations, including meningitis, tetanus, measles and the flu shot,” Dr. Fels said.
 “Vaccines not only help to prevent serious infection/hospitalization and death, but they also prevent the spread of illness at home to those who may be immunocompromised, at risk for infection complications and also to those in our community.”